konrad-wywiol/pye2e/README.md

 From this directory you can upload files using upload_file(xpath, file_name) method

 ### tests/feature/
-Here you create .feature files with gherkin scenarios
+Here you create .feature files with gherkin scenarios.
+You can add tags to scenarios and features.
+@wip - run only these
+@disabled - skip

 #### example
 Feature: Feature example text